 - In a medium mixing bowl, combine all ingredients for steak and mix very well (except four and sliced mushrooms and onions).

-- Place flour into a wide bowl.
+Place flour into a wide bowl.
 Separate ground beef mixture into eight even balls.
+Place the on a sheet of parchment paper.
 Flatten the balls of meat into patties and lightly coat with flour.

 - Preheat oil in the large skillet, over medium heat.
 Place steak patties, sliced mushrooms, and onions into the skillet and cook for about 5 minutes on each side.

 - Take the patties out and set aside (just the meat patties).